Some oncology nurses are leading the improvement of survivorship care, a field that is becoming increasingly important in the world of cancer.

 Survivorship is a distinct phase of living with cancer framed by completion of initial treatment and either recurrence, second cancer, or death.1 When patients require ongoing treatment, providers determine when entering survivorship care makes sense on a case-bycase basis.
 If patients step away for acute care treatment due to recurrence or second cancer, they return when treatment is once again complete.
 This journeying back and forth continues as needed.
 Although the IOM made clear in its 2006 report the importance of providing each patient with an SCP, studies have shown inconsistent implementation of the recommendation.
 2 Even a quick review of the information identified for inclusion in SCPs underscores the value for patients and providers alike.
 Minimally, patients should receive details about tests and results; tumor characteristics; treatment start and stop dates; treatments, including response and toxicities; support services provided; contact information for institutions and providers; and care coordinator information.

 Additionally, patients and PCPs should receive a written follow-up plan that summarizes the expected course of recovery and any ongoing therapy; recommended screening/testing/ exams, including schedule and provider; possible aftereffects of treatment, including symptoms; signs and symptoms of recurrence and new cancers; possible psychosocial effects; insurance and financial implications and assistance; lifestyle recommendations; genetic counseling (as appropriate); secondary prevention strategies; follow-up referrals; and information resources.1 Undoubtedly, the time and effort required to compile a comprehensive care plan can be burdensome, relative to the complexity of each patient’s situation and circumstances.
 Nonetheless, the SCP serves as an invaluable tool for clear, consistent communication, follow-through, and reference, particularly when all recommended information is covered.
 Improvements are needed to simplify the development of SCPs; remove identified barriers for implementation; and propose practical, actionable standards of practice.
-LATE AND

 Cancer and its treatments take a toll on patients.
 Although a common (and feared) late effect is development of a recurrence or new cancer, other complications, such as cardiac toxicity— particularly for breast cancer survivors—and congestive heart failure, atherosclerotic disease, ischemia, hypertension, and myocardial depression, are serious and life-threatening.1 Adhering to recommendations for cardiac screening and monitoring for specific patient populations may mitigate the risk and severity of cardiac effects.
 Cognitive changes can be particularly frustrating for patients.
 Often referred to as chemo brain, they include impaired memory and decision making and difficulty concentrating.